tpm2-software/tpm2-tools/man/tpm2_clear.1.md

 # EXAMPLES

-Set owner, endorsement and lockout authorizations to an empty auth value:
+## Set owner, endorsement and lockout authorizations to an empty value

 ```
 tpm2_clear -L oldlockoutpasswd
 ```

-Clear the authorizations values on the platform hierarchy:
+## Clear the authorization values on the platform hierarchy
 ```
 tpm2_clear -p
 ```